Terms & Conditions of Sale

 18. Governing Law

-1. The terms & conditions of this agreement, their interpretation and any contractual or non-contractual obligations arising out of or in connection with it are governed by and shall be construed in accordance with the laws of the country where Buyer (i.e., the affiliated entity, subsidiary, or holding company that enters into the agreement) has its registered office without regard to any conflict of law rules.
-Any dispute arising directly or indirectly out of the terms and conditions of this agreement shall be resolved exclusively by the competent courts in having jurisdiction over the area where the Buyer has its registered office.
+18.1 These Conditions, their interpretation, and any contractual or non-contractual obligations arising out of or in connection with it are governed by and shall be construed in accordance with the laws of the country where Buyer (i.e., the affiliated entity, subsidiary, or holding company that enters into the agreement) has its registered office without regard to any conflict of law rules.
+Any dispute arising directly or indirectly out of the terms and conditions of these Conditions shall be resolved exclusively by the competent courts having jurisdiction over the area where the Buyer has its registered office.

-2. The Parties shall attempt good faith resolution of a dispute within thirty (30) days, during which time the Seller shall perform the order in accordance with Buyer’s instructions.
-If the Parties are unable to resolve the dispute within that period, the Parties shall submit to an appropriate dispute resolution procedure selected by Buyer.
+18.2 The Parties shall attempt good faith resolution of a dispute within thirty (30) days, during which time the Seller shall perform the order in accordance with Buyer’s instructions.
+If the Parties are unable to resolve the dispute within that period, the Parties agree that such dispute shall be resolved pursuant to the terms in Section 18.1.
 THE PARTIES EXPRESSLY WAIVE ANY RIGHTS TO A JURY TRIAL (IF APPLICABLE).

 19. Compliance with Law; Anti-Corruption; Export Control

-4. Seller and its affiliates shall at all times keep complete and accurate books and records, and all records and information that Seller provides to Buyer pertaining to an order shall be complete and accurate.
+19.7 Seller and its suppliers, subcontractors, and affiliates shall at all times keep complete and accurate books and records, and all records and information that Seller provides to Buyer pertaining to an order shall be complete and accurate.

-6. Seller acknowledges that the failure to comply with all applicable laws and/or Buyer’s policies will be deemed a material breach of this contract and shall entitle Buyer to terminate this agreement (in addition to any other remedies Buyer may have at law or equity).
+19.11 Seller acknowledges that the failure to comply with all applicable laws and/or Buyer’s policies will be deemed a material breach of these Conditions and shall entitle Buyer to terminate these Conditions, the Sales Agreement, and any and all orders (in addition to any other remedies Buyer may have at law or equity).
 Seller agrees to indemnify, defend, and hold Buyer harmless from any breach of Seller’s obligations under this clause.
+Seller further acknowledges that if Buyer reasonably believes that a breach of any part of this Section 19 has occurred, is occurring, or is likely to occur, then Seller shall cooperate fully with Buyer’s investigation of the matter, and Buyer shall not be obligated to engage in any activity or transaction while such investigation is pending.
+Buyer’s conduct in those circumstances shall not constitute a breach of any obligation to Seller under any purchase order or these Conditions.

 20. General